mostafa-aboelmagd/signal-fingerprint/README.md

 - Normalize & Specular Hash Each Feature
 - Save The Hashed Features Of Each Audio File
 - Run The Application And Browse Any Song
-- Compare The Hashed Features Of the Browsed Song With Our Hashed Dataset `hashed` directory
+- Compare The Hashed Features Of the Browsed Song With Our Hashed Dataset `hashes` directory

 ## Installation